mattmandery1/FerrariAwardGenerator/FerrariAwardGenerator.Ui/ReadMe.txt

 ﻿
 Note: Included in this folder is "FCA Class results.xls" which was used as a template in the development of this program.
-The Column name headers are VERY important and CANNOT change if the program is to run as intended.
+The Column name headers are VERY important and CANNOT change.

 Expected header output:
 FirstName	LastName	FCAMemberNumber	Address	City	State	ZIP	Email	RegisterNumberofFerraris	Ferrari1	Year1	Model1	SerialNumber1	BodyStyle1	Coachbuilder1	CarColor1